npartovi/extend-shopify-sdk/index.md

 If you are having trouble seeing the warranty buttons, please check the following:

 - Ensure are viewing a product that is **matched** and **active**
-- Verify that your store is **live** (can verify in the merchant portal at the top of your screen)
+- Verify that your store is **live** (check the merchant portal, at the top of your screen)
-- Verify that you are rendering the snippet on page that contains offer div
+- Verify that you are rendering the snippet on the page that contains offer div

 <h2>Handling multiple variants</h2>